5. Processing unidimensional data#

 ## array([0. , 0.5 , 1. , 0. , 0.25, 0.8 ])

-The function is, of course, flexible.
-Another popular choice is clipping to \([-1, 1]\).
-It can also be composed by means of the vectorised pairwise minimum and maximum functions.
+The function is, of course, flexible: another popular choice involves clipping to \([-1, 1]\).
+Note that this operation can also be composed by means of the vectorised pairwise minimum and maximum functions:

 np.minimum(1, np.maximum(0, x))